danielpizarrotadres/how-linux-works/README.md

   **About IP Address**

   Technically, an IP address consists of 4 bytes (or 32 bits), abcd.
 Bytes a and d are numbers from to 254, and b and c are numbers from 0 to 255.
 A computer processes IP addresses as raw bytes.
 However, it is much easier for a human to read and write a dotted-quad address, such as 10.23.2.37, instead of something ugly like the hexadecimal 0x0A170255.

+  The **Internet Protocol (IP)** is one of the core protocols in the layers of the Internet, as you might guess from its name.
+It is used in all Internet communication to handle both addressing and routing.

+  The protocol describes the use of **IP address** to uniquely identify Internet-connected devices.
+Just like homes need mailing addresses to receive mail, Internet-connected devices need an IP address to receive messages.

+  When a computer sends a message to another computer, it must specify the IP address of the recipient and also include its own IP address so that the second computer can reply.

+  **IPv4 addresses**

+  There are actually two versions of the Internet Protocol in use today:

+  - IPv4 👉 the first version ever used on the Internet
+  - IPv6 👉 a backwards-compatible successor

+  In the IPv4 protocol, IP addresses look like this:

+  **74.125.20.113**

+  *Try visiting that IP in your browser.
+Where does it go? ✨

+  Each IP address is split into 4 numbers, and each of those numbers can range from 0 to 255:

+  [0-255].[0-255].[0-255].[0-255]